← Back to blog Marc Aaron Jacobs

-DropCue vs PIBOX: Enterprise Audio Platform or Lean Pitching Tool?
+DropCue vs PIBOX: Lean Pitching vs Enterprise Production

-DropCue vs PIBOX: Enterprise Audio Platform or Lean Pitching Tool?
+DropCue vs PIBOX: Lean Pitching Tool or Enterprise Audio Platform?

 PIBOX and DropCue both deal with audio, but they solve fundamentally different problems.
-Comparing them side by side is a bit like comparing Slack to Mailchimp — both involve communication, but the workflows they support are worlds apart.
+Comparing them side by side is a bit like comparing a working composer's MacBook to a major label's mastering room.
+Both have something to do with finishing music.
+They are not the same thing, and you probably only need one.

 What Is PIBOX?